ALSO AVAILABLE FROM US…

 Let’s start with the basic, lower end film – Monomeric.

-This is the lowest cost material in the range.
+A lower cost material in the range.
 Imagine taking a ball of dough and flattening it out with a rolling pin.
-The more you roll the the larger the area you’ll cover will become.
+The more you roll the larger the area you’ll cover.
 Problem with this is the following: the dough will eventually start shrinking back to its original shape (more or less).
 The same happens with Monomeric vinyl.
 It retains that memory and wants to return to that state over time.
 Great for cost savings, bad for quality.
 Don’t be worried though, not all dough / Monomeric materials are bad.
 In fact, much of the graphics and signs you see around you are probably made from this grade of material.
 But as with everything in life, it has a place and purpose for it’s use.
 It almost does not need mentioning, but because of this memory issue the material has a short life cycle – usually between 6 months to 3 years, depending on manufacturer, and is not suitable to wrap a vehicle with.

 Next up, Polymeric.
 The weird middle-child of films.